MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 Q: Can I control, on the tenant level, which connector is at all available, e.g. No to Dropbox or Twitter but Yes to SharePoint)?

 A: This is not possible.
 Customers can subscribe to Audit events to perform corrective action if there are flows that have been built that create concerns for customers.
-In fact, a very large PowerApps customer has leveraged this approach to apply another level of governance.
+In fact, a very large Power Apps customer has leveraged this approach to apply another level of governance.

 Q: What about Sharing connectors between users?
 E.g. the connector for Teams is a general one that can be shared (?)